brookep1/OpenYT3D/README.md

 Download Windows .exe: https://yt-dl.org/latest/youtube-dl.exe

 **The youtube-dl.exe tool can do more than just YouTube**.
-Check out it's notes for other sites it can retrieve fun.
-They have a very long list.
+Refer to the [supported sites list](https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md) in their docs.

 ###Usage: